The Primary Function Of The Cell Membrane Is

 • Ion Balance: Maintaining the correct balance of ions inside and outside the cell is crucial for many cellular functions, including nerve impulse transmission, muscle contraction, and maintaining cell volume.
 The cell membrane regulates the movement of ions such as sodium, potassium, calcium, and chloride.

-• Cell Signaling: The cell membrane plays a crucial role in cell signaling by allowing cells to respond to external stimuli.
+• Cell Signaling: The cell membrane has a big impact in cell signaling by allowing cells to respond to external stimuli.
 Receptor proteins on the cell membrane bind to signaling molecules such as hormones and growth factors, triggering intracellular signaling pathways.

-• Cell Volume Regulation: Osmosis plays a key role in regulating cell volume.
+• Cell Volume Regulation: Osmosis is important here in regulating cell volume.
 Cells must maintain a stable volume to function properly.
 The cell membrane regulates the movement of water to prevent cells from either swelling or shrinking.

 The Cell Membrane and Disease: When Things Go Wrong